Asthma can sometimes get worse for a short time - this is known as an asthma attack. It can happen suddenly, or gradually over a few days.

 - mould or damp

-Once you know your triggers, trying to avoid them may help control your asthma symptoms.
+Once you know your asthma triggers, trying to avoid them may help control your asthma symptoms.

 Make a note of where you are and what you're doing when your symptoms get worse.